 Technology Fails Design

-We can see the same in master paintings as we do in the pyramids.
+We can see the same elegance in master paintings that we do in the pyramids.
 Proof of superior mastery that technology has yet to create.
 We are still trying to figure out how they built them!

 So, with certain things, and especially masterful art, there are no shortcuts.
-Does a marathon runner park in the handicap spot so he won’t have to walk as far?
+Does a marathon runner park their car in a handicap spot so they won’t have to walk as far?
 If you have integrity and grit you will realize there is no lazy man’s shortcut to achieve the same goals as the masters.
 Develop your skills one at a time, then develop a designing routine that works for you.
 It won’t come to you all at once, so learn to crawl before you sprint.